ThomasLengeling/basicProcessing/README.md

 BasicProcessing2.0

-Basic Setup for processing and the nanoKontrol 2.0 MIDI with no window frame and undecorated frame.
-And to it appear in a second screen for performance.
+Basic Setup for processing with a nanoKontrol 2.0 MIDI UI, no window frame and undecorated frame.
+And to it appears in a second screen for performance.

-Need proMidi library for processing.
+Needs proMidi library for processing.

 ![alt tag](https://raw.github.com/ThomasLengeling/basicProcessing/master/nanoKorg.png)